 - Many Doctor Who stories have been spoilt by the title, particularly when featuring popular and prominent villains such as the Daleks and the Cybermen.
 As such, many a big dramatic surprise reveal and cliffhanger that these feared adversaries appeared in would be completely ruined by the fact that the story was titled '(Something) of the Daleks / Cybermen', thus priming the audience to expect them to appear at some point.
 The new series isn't entirely free of this; guess what appears in the episode called 'Dalek'?

-- "Bad Wolf" did not have its title revealed until some weeks into Season 27/1.
+- "Bad Wolf" did not have its title revealed until some weeks into Series 1.
+The same thing happened with "The Stolen Earth" in Series 4.

 - A notable aversion occurred in 1982, when the Cybermen returned to the series for the first time in seven years.
 The episode title ("Earthshock") doesn't mention them, the TV guide listings were carefully crafted to avoid TV Guide Spoilers, and the then producer actually turned down a Radio Times cover story in order to keep the surprise.